pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 unknown   pbpncx  ruling-bobcat  WARNING  Thu, 10 Mar.
 2022 18:01:47  Failed to query node's BMC  <LXDAPIException instance at 0x7f0b53e21dc0 with str error:\n Traceback (most recent call last):\n  File "/snap/maas/19076/usr/lib/python3/dist-packages/twisted/python/reflect.py", line 448, in safe_str\n    return str(o)\n  File "/snap/maas/19076/usr/lib/python3/dist-packages/pylxd/exceptions.py", line 18, in __str__\n    if self.response.status_code == 200:  # Operation failure\nAttributeError: 'LXDAPIException' object has no attribute 'status_code'\n>
 ```

 You'll notice, in this listing, we have a mix of event types and responses.
 In one case, the log even recorded a code exception.
-You can probably see from this listing that events can be very helpful in tracking behaviors and resolving issues with your MAAS instance.
+You can probably see from this listing that events can be very helpful in tracking behaviours and resolving issues with your MAAS instance.
 Even limited to 20 records, though, this output is still hard to parse, so let's explore ways to filter this table.

 <a href="#heading--filter-parameters"><h2 id="heading--filter-parameters">Filter parameters</h2></a>